Pert Kelton: Films

-Pert and her parents had moved to California to work in Hollywood films by the latter half of 1927.
-Her first credited movie role there was as the character Rosie in First National Pictures' 1929 release Sally, a production based on the Broadway hit by the same name.
-With regard to the Kelton family's living arrangements in this period, the federal census of 1930 documents that Pert was residing in Los Angeles at the "Warner-Kelton Hotel", later called the Hotel Brevoort (and Tropical Gardens) and sharing room 666.
+Kelton and her parents had moved to California to work in Hollywood films by the latter half of 1927.
+Her first credited movie role there was as Rosie in First National Pictures' 1929 release Sally, based on the Broadway hit by the same name.
+The federal census of 1930 showed that Kelton was living in Los Angeles at the Warner-Kelton Hotel – later called the Hotel Brevoort (and Tropical Gardens) – sharing room 666.
 That same census identifies all three of the Keltons as employed actors in "motion pictures".

-Pert was a young comedienne in A-list movies during the 1930s, often portraying the leading lady's wisecracking friend.
+Kelton was a young comedienne in A-list movies during the 1930s, often portraying the leading lady's wisecracking friend.
 She had a memorable turn in 1933 as dance hall singer "Trixie" in The Bowery alongside Wallace Beery, George Raft, Jackie Cooper, and Fay Wray.
 Directed by Raoul Walsh, the film is based on the story of Steve Brodie, the first man who reportedly jumped off the Brooklyn Bridge in 1886 and lived to brag about it.
 Kelton at one point in the film sings to a rowdy, appreciative crowd in an energetic dive, using a curious New York accent to good comedic effect, with Beery and Raft arguing afterwards over her attentions.

 In Gregory LaCava's 1933 pre-Code comedy Bed of Roses, Kelton plays Minnie, a witty prostitute who is a partner in crime with Lorry, portrayed by Constance Bennett.
 The two women in the plot are fond of getting admiring men helplessly drunk before robbing them, at least until getting caught and tossed into jail.
 Kelton has all the best lines, surprisingly wicked and amusing observations that would never be allowed in an American film after the Hollywood Production Code was adopted.
 Nevertheless, in 1933 her performance in Bed of Roses was widely praised by critics in leading newspapers and trade papers.

 Kelton for the remainder of the 1930s performed in over 20 more feature films and shorts.
 After her appearance in the 1939 film Whispering Enemies, she redirected her career, returning again to theatre and to performing increasingly on radio and later on the rapidly expanding medium of television.
 She did not return to the "big screen" until 1962, when she was cast as Mrs. Paroo in The Music Man.